 - Never leave kitchen stove unattended when on

-- Place flammable things like oil, kerosene, etc. away from kitchen stove and electric points
+- Place flammable things like oil, kerosene, etc. away from the kitchen stove and electric points

-It is common for almost every home in Bangladesh to use cylinder gas, as primary source of gas or as an alternative source.
-In any case, most fires breakout due to the unsafe use of gas cylinders.
-Read about the Safe Use of Gas Cylinders to avoid harming yourself, your family, and your surrounds.
+It is common for almost every home in Bangladesh to use cylinder gas, as the primary source of gas or as an alternative source.
+In any case, most fires break due to the unsafe use of gas cylinders.
+Read about the Safe Use of Gas Cylinders to avoid harming yourself, your family, and your surroundings.

 PART 2: What Should You Do If a Fire Breaks Out in Your Workplace?

-Fire incidents at your workplace is potentially much more devastating than at a residence.
-This is not to say that residential fires are in anyway less dangerous, but the potential devastating effects of a fire in a commercial space is much more.
+Fire incidents at your workplace are potentially much more devastating than at a residence.
+This is not to say that residential fires are in any way less dangerous, but the potentially devastating effects of a fire in a commercial space are much more.

-Not only is hundreds of businesses disrupted, but it causes a chain reaction which may take months or even years to recover financially.
-The economic progress of not just the particular businesses are halted, but also associated businesses, employees, families, and overall the national economy suffers.
+Not only is hundreds of businesses disrupted, but it causes a chain reaction that may take months or even years to recover financially.
+The economic progress of not just the particular businesses is halted, but also associated businesses, employees, families, and overall the national economy suffers.

-The dangers of fires in workplaces are more common due to the fact that, businesses and organizations are not prepared.
-They do not prepare or have serious lack in training their employees with instructions for such situations to save themselves and others around them.
+The dangers of fires in workplaces are more common due to the fact that businesses and organizations are not prepared.
+They do not prepare or have a serious lack in training their employees with instructions for such situations to save themselves and others around them.